ticktechman/linux-on-macos/distros.md

 ```

-> Important:
-> All the scripts above need to be run on a linux machine or VM.
+> **All the scripts above need to be run on a linux machine or VM.
+I use ubuntu25.04.**